fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 Running on Binder requires a good internet connection, but even then it does not guarantee that the kernel would not suddenly die.
 So, to minimize external factors disrupting your experience to learn, it is better for you to run the Jupyter Notebooks locally on your computer.
 Follow the steps outlined for contributors, then launch the notebooks from the Conda environment.

-Open a notebook, and start developing!
+To open a notebook, and start developing!
 ```
 jupyter-notebook
 ```

-For windows,
+For windows, search `anaconda navigator` and double click it.

 ```
 anaconda-navigator